msscsh/linux-start/README.md

 gpg --armor --export $GPP_ID_FROM_ABOVE_COMMAND
 ```

-## bind your public key to you github account
+## bind your public key to your github account
 https://github.com/settings/gpg/new